 Plants take up CO2 from the atmosphere and use it in the process of photosynthesis.
 When plants die, some of this carbon is transferred to soil as they decompose.
 Oceans are major carbon storage systems.
 Together Earth’s land and Ocean sinks absorb half of the carbon dioxide emissions.
 Carbon sequestration is a process that is used to remove carbon the atmosphere to mitigate the effects of global warming.

 There are three main natural carbon sinks:

-Green plants play a huge role in controlling CO2 levels, because of the process they use to live: Photosynthesis.
+Green plants play a huge role in controlling CO2 levels because of the process they use to live: Photosynthesis.
 The process of photosynthesis occurs in the cells of microscopic organisms and within the leaves of a plant.
-It uses solar radiation energy, or sunlight, to change carbon dioxide and water into a glucose like carbon sugar.
+It uses solar radiation energy, or sunlight, to change carbon dioxide and water into glucose like carbon sugar.